Balance exercises for seniors become very important as they age because, with time, the elderly begin to lose confidence.

 Many senior citizens who are moderately stable and active enjoy Tai Chi and gentle yoga in their daily life.

 “By far the most significant advantage for older adults is a drop in trips,” says Chang, who has participated in many studies that indicate tai chi increases balance.
-He is a Tai chi instructor at a Harward affiliated General Hospital.
+He is a Tai Chi instructor at a Harward-affiliated general hospital.

 “The slow, careful footwork gives more consciousness to the soles of the feet,” Chang continues, “not just in terms of contact sensitivity of foot to the surface, but also in terms of awareness of changes in ankle angle and weight distribution.”

-You can get some more information on fall prevention here
+You can get some more information on fall prevention here.

 Does walking improve balance?

 Walking, strength training, and specific workouts, in conjunction, can improve balance and avoid falls, particularly in older adults.
-Walking aids in the development of lower-body coordination, which is an important component of proper balance.
+Walking aids in the development of lower-body coordination, which is an essential component of proper balance.